KatieK2/gf-cut-settings/README.md

 # Glowforge Cut Settings
-Record of cut settings and results for various non-standard media on the Glowforge laser cutter.
+Record of cut and engrave settings and results for various non-standard media on the Glowforge laser cutter.

 ## Corrugated Cardboard

-> 150 / 50 (speed / power)
+> Cut: 150 / 50 (speed / power)
+> Engrave: 1000 / 50 (speed / power)
 > Usually .125" (1/8")

  * Great for prototyping because it's free from Amazon.
 Most of mine is .125 (1/8) inches thick.
 Measure yours if precision is important.